Stuttgart Waldfriedhof Air Raid Cemetery

 These pictures were taken on 8 November, 2005 at the Waldfriedhof in Stuttgart, Germany.
 It was a beautiful late morning, so the sunlight and long autumn shadows and colors both helped and hindered the work.
 A professional photographer could have done wonders with a day like that.

-These graves and markers are near the center of the cemetery, close to the sections for the military fallen.
+These graves and markers are near the center of the cemetery, close to the sections for the military fallen and close to the memorial to the people killed by an air raid in World War One as well.

 The air attacks during the Second World War were obviously much more extensive and deadly.
 The greater distance from the front enjoyed by Stuttgart did not help in the age of long range heavy bombers.